 There are actually three British Airways business class lounges at LHR Terminal 5 – Galleries South and Galleries North, both in Terminal 5A, and Galleries Terminal 5B.
 All three have the same basic setup, but which one you choose depends on which gate your flight departs from.
-Our flight departed basically equidistant from both, so we chose the Galleries South lounge since it was the first one we passed by.
+Our flight departed basically equidistant from both; thus, we chose the Galleries South lounge since we passed it first.

 Date of Visit: June 26, 2015

 First impressions – the South lounge is large, but all three other times I have been here (May 2009, July 2012, January 2014), it has been quite crowded.
 I’ve always managed to find a seat, but it usually takes a few minutes of searching, especially for one close to a power outlet.
 This visit was no exception.
 You enter the lounge in the center; head right, and you reach the buffet area and a large sitting area behind the buffet.
 Head left, and you enter the main part of the lounge, as well as the bar.
 We first looked for seats behind the buffet, but finding the pickings slim, we went back to the main part of the lounge and eventually found a couple near the back.
 As you can see, the place was hopping around 8:30 A.M. on a Friday.